skoolkid/skoolkit/sphinx/source/ref-files.rst

 * ``anchor`` is the name of the HTML anchor for the entry
 * ``title`` is the title of the entry

+To ensure that an entry can be linked to by the :ref:`fact` macro, the anchor name must be limited to the characters '$', '#', 0-9, A-Z and a-z.

 Paragraphs should be separated by blank lines, and may contain HTML markup and :ref:`skool macros <skoolMacros>`.